anders-biostat/linked-charts/docs/rlc/oscc/oscc.md

 | C. Conway et al.: *Elucidating drivers of oral epithelial dysplasia formation and malignant transformation to cancer using RNAseq*.
 Oncotarget, 6:40186-40201 (2015), [doi:10.18632/oncotarget.5529](https://doi.org/10.18632/oncotarget.5529)

-Conweay et al. have collected tissue samples from 19 patients with oral squamous cell carcinoma (OSCC).
+Conway et al. have collected tissue samples from 19 patients with oral squamous cell carcinoma (OSCC).
 From each patient, they took 3 samples, one of normal oral mucosa ("N"), one of epithelial dysplasia (i.e., abnormal but not yet malignant tissue, "D"), and one sample of the tumour ("T").
 We will use their data (available from the European